The columnist who equated debt problems with irresponsibility nearly caused me to melt down, right in my office.

 - Supporting multiple generations of family

-Credit card balances are usually tied to basic living expenses, recent studies show.
+Credit card balances are usually tied to basic living expenses, recent studies show, not to extravagant living.

 The gig economy hasn’t helped.
 Without employee benefits and regular work hours, workers find themselves responsible for providing insurance, tax withholding and without sick days or retirement plans.
 And gig earnings seldom cut it for very long in the Bay Area.